Yansu vs Littlebird

 What is Yansu?

-Yansu is a proactive AI application builder by Isoform that observes how you work, learns your patterns, and autonomously builds custom applications before you ask.
+Yansu is a proactive AI by Isoform that observes how you work, learns your patterns, and acts before you ask.
 Unlike tools that require prompting, Yansu runs in the background as a native desktop application on macOS, Windows, and Linux, continuously monitoring your desktop activity and messaging conversations across seven platforms including Slack, Microsoft Teams, Discord, Telegram, WhatsApp, Feishu, and WeChat.
-When Yansu identifies an opportunity to save time or reduce friction, it generates a complete working application called a "crystal" -- a React and TypeScript project with optional backend, real data integrations from over 65 sources via OpenCLI, and native desktop window deployment.
+When Yansu identifies an opportunity to save time or reduce friction, it autonomously acts -- capturing knowledge, handing off a task, or setting up an automation -- tailored to your specific needs, drawing on real data from over 65 sources via OpenCLI.
 Yansu automatically selects the best AI model for each task from Claude, GPT, Gemini, and others.
 All data stays on your device with SOC 2 Type II and ISO 27001 certification.
 The free Basic tier includes limited daily chats and core features.

 Key Differences

-Summaries vs Applications
+Summaries vs Action

 Platform Support

 Littlebird is currently macOS-only.
 Windows and Linux support is listed as coming, but as of March 2026 the application is not available on those platforms.
 This limits Littlebird's reach for teams that span operating systems or for individuals who work on Windows or Linux machines.
 Yansu ships native desktop applications for macOS, Windows, and Linux from day one.
-All three platforms receive the same full feature set, including background activity monitoring, messaging platform integrations, and autonomous app generation.
+All three platforms receive the same full feature set, including background activity monitoring, messaging platform integrations, and autonomous handoffs and automations.
 For organizations with mixed environments or individuals not on macOS, Yansu is the only option between the two that works today.

 Same Observation, Different Output